marlenehuber91/lunchify/docs/SystemDocumentation.md

     - Receipt count per month/user
     - Vendor type distribution
     - Total reimbursement amounts
-- Export data as:
-    - PDF / CSV
+    - and export view as .pdf or .csv
-    - JSON / XML for payroll system
+- Export data for payroll system (.json / .xml)

-> ⚠️ **TO BE DEFINED**: Library/tech used for PDF/CSV generation and chart rendering.

 ---

 ## Deployment
+⚠️ **TO BE DEFINED**
 - Distributed as a `.jar` file.
 - Can be launched via GUI (double-click or platform-specific application wrapper).
 - Manual updates only (no auto-updater).